Andreas Kalcker

 In 2019, the Spanish Attorney General started an investigation in which Kalcker was charged for crime against public health, having as its origin a complaint filed in October 2018 by the Ministry of Health, which warned of the "publication and sale" through the Internet of sodium chlorite.

+In August 2020, a five year old boy died in Argentina, "of multiple organ failure consistent with chlorine dioxide poisoning."
+An investigation was opened into the death of the child as well as additional deaths associated with the treatment.
+Following a 7 month investigation by the Unidad Fiscal para la Investigación de Delitos contra el Medio Ambiente (UFIMA), Kalcker has been charged with "illegal practice of the medical profession and selling fake medicines."

 In 2021 an Argentine lawyer filed a lawsuit against Kalcker following the death of a five-year-old boy in Neuquén Province who ingested chlorine dioxide, a chemical compound promoted by Kalcker as a cure for COVID-19.
 The lawyer filed the complaint before the Public Prosecutor's Office of Argentina for the commission of crimes against public health, arguing that the accused in a "completely fraudulent and illegal manner are selling the substance in question, putting in critical danger an innumerable number of Argentine compatriots".